 A Photorealistic LEGO Head With Your Kid’s Face Is As Creepy As It Sounds

-The purveyor of this genius idea you wish had been around for your groomsmen when you got married is a UK-based Etsy shop (of course) called Funky3DFaces.
-They borrowed the same sophisticated processes their parent company uses to print bones for the medical industry and models for architects and applied it to things everyone can benefit from, like creepy, photorealistic printouts of their faces as LEGO minifigures and magnets.
+The purveyor of this genius idea you wish had been around for your groomsmen when you got married, Funky3DFaces, borrowed the same sophisticated processes their parent company uses to print bones for the medical industry and models for architects and applied it to things everyone can benefit from, like creepy, photorealistic printouts of their faces as LEGO mini-figures and magnets.
 Actually, that last one is kind of a perfect gift.
 Granny’s gonna have a lot more room on her fridge for pictures and magnets when her grandbaby’s picture is the magnet.